3manu31/microbiome-project/README.md

 3. Upload your own files or use the provided example files

 ## About the Author
 This dashboard was developed by Emmanuel Gialitakis, a medical student with interests in computational biology, data science, research, and exploring the intersection of medicine & technology.
-He is passionate about making science accessible to all and welcomes users from all backgrounds.
 ## Contact
 For questions or collaboration, please reach out via GitHub or LinkedIn